garrettsutula/simple-swagger-codegen/README.md

 Mininmalist Swagger > Javascript codegen, assumes validation, linting and rules enforcement done at swagger definition and/or mustache template.
 Simply renders a provided mustache template against a swagger swagger definition.

 ## TODO
+- flatten other objects (operation security, responses, schema, scopes, api key, definitions properties) or determine yaml/templating pattern.
 - more mustache template examples
-- maybe support typescript in the future (invoke angular cli???)
 - add to npm
 - add tests
+- maybe support typescript in the future (invoke angular cli???)

 ## Installation
 Download/clone this repo for now using `curl`, `git` or your favorite github client app.
 Requires Node.js version `10.0` or higher.
 Use [nvm](https://github.com/creationix/nvm) to easily switch between different versions of node runtimes.